Is Sauerkraut Safe During Pregnancy? (Updated 2026 Guide)

 Can you eat fermented foods if pregnant?

-Is raw sauerkraut safe during pregnancy?
+Is homemade sauerkraut safe during pregnancy?

 How much sauerkraut can I eat while pregnant?